 Romeo and Juliet meets The Outsiders and they have a dorky kid together named Cry Baby.

-This movie is absolutely ridiculous but I can't help but love it.
+This movie is absolutely ridiculous but I can't help & love it.

 "Cry-Baby don't dig squares"

 I was tremendously bored throughout Cry-Baby.
 Despite having an interesting art-style and the charm of any other John Waters flick, the satirical humour was right on the nose and the performances ranged from decent to terrible, all of which lacking any sense of coherence with one another.
 Coupled with a painfully by the numbers plot which is punctuated with equally as cookie-cutter songs, there was nothing substantial to latch onto throughout the thankfully short 85 minute runtime.

 The film had a reoccurring problem of poorly establishing motivation.
 Besides obviously wanting to date Allison, we're not given Baldwin's motivation, particularly why he so passionately hates the drapes, until the second to last scene.
 Even then it's only…